-The school and all those who work within it have a responsibility to prepare for and make appropriate arrangements for situations in which staff or volunteers including staff from external organisations might find themselves working with pupils/students on a one to one basis.
+The school and all those who work within it have a responsibility to prepare for and make appropriate arrangements for situations in which staff or volunteers including staff from external organisations might find themselves working with pupils on a one-to-one basis.

 It is not realistic to state that one to one situations should never take place.
-However, it is appropriate to state that where there is a need, which has been agreed with a senior manager and/or parents/carers, for an adult to be alone with a child or young person, certain procedures and explicit safeguards must be in place.
+However, it is appropriate to state that where there is a need, which has been agreed with a senior manager and/or parents/carers, for an adult to be alone with a child, certain procedures and explicit safeguards must be in place.
 Wherever possible there should be a fully recorded discussion between the member of staff and their manager as to the reasons for this.

-To safeguard both pupils and adults, a risk assessment in relation to the specific nature and implications of the one to one work should always be undertaken.
+To safeguard both pupils and adults, a risk assessment in relation to the specific nature and implications of the one-toone work should always be undertaken.
 Each assessment should take into account the individual needs of each pupil; safety arrangements for the pupil and adult; and should be agreed and reviewed regularly.
-Staff and volunteers should maintain an awareness of any areas of the school or setting which may place themselves or pupils/students in vulnerable situations.
+Staff and volunteers should maintain an awareness of any areas of the school or setting which may place themselves or pupils in vulnerable situations.

 One to one situations have the potential to make a child/young person more vulnerable to harm by those who seek to exploit their position of trust.
-Staff or volunteers working on a one to one basis with pupils/students may also be more vulnerable to allegations or complaints being made against them.
-Both possibilities should be recognised so that when one to one situations are unavoidable, reasonable and sensible precautions are taken.
-These might include, for example, staff and volunteers working on a one to one basis in visible areas: in rooms with doors left open: in alcoves/ corridors which afford some quiet and privacy but facilitate other adults passing by periodically; and ensuring that all rooms and areas in which one to one work might take place have observation windows.
-Every attempt should be made to ensure the safety and security of pupils/students and the staff and volunteers who work with them.
+Staff or volunteers working on a one-to-one basis with pupils may also be more vulnerable to allegations or complaints being made against them.
+Both possibilities should be recognised so that when one to one situations are unavoidable, reasonable, and sensible precautions are taken.
+These might include, for example, staff and volunteers working on a one-to-one basis in visible areas; in rooms with doors left open; in alcoves/ corridors which afford some quiet and privacy but facilitate other adults passing by periodically; and ensuring that all take care that their language or conduct does not give rise to comment or speculation.
+Attitudes, demeanour, and language all require care and thought, particularly when members of staff are dealing with adolescent boys and girls.